Vũ Quốc Uy

-Haiphong-Kien An entered the resistance against the French forces, Vu Quoc Uy participated in inter-province Hai-Kien as a Standing member, head of disseminating and training department, and director of To Hieu Political School.
+After Haiphong-Kien An entered the resistance against the French forces, Vu Quoc Uy participated in inter-province Hai-Kien as a Standing member, head of disseminating and training department, and director of To Hieu Political School.

 As these above positions, Vũ Quốc Uy and the whole school staff overcame hard period in its Deo Voi branch in Đông Triều District, Quang Yen Province and other branches opened many training classes for 1000 staff, Party members to serve struggling task and seizing the city.

 After the end of the Vietnam War, Vũ Quốc Uy was appointed vice chairman and chairman of Foreign Cultural Affairs Committee until his retirement.
 Concurrently he was appointed chairman of Vietnam Stamp Association.

 To the Party and people of Haiphong city, Vũ Quốc Uy prided on living and working 'in new hometown with heroic features'.
 With a confidentiality of an artist official, Vũ Quốc Uy wrote his reminiscences such as 'I came back to Haiphong in the general uprising', 'Acting under the light of cultural platform' and 'Hard days in Deo Voi', ...
 On the occasion of 30th anniversary of liberation of Haiphong (May 13, 1955 May 13, 1985), Vũ Quốc Uy wrote a volume of book named 'Sunrise on Cam River' to recall 500 days of Haiphong from uprising to struggling against the French colonialists (August 1945 – July 1954) and with a task of writing on sea port land such as 'nop lan Dang liem cuoi cung cho Dang bo Haiphong'.
 On November 19, 1994, Vũ Quốc Uy died in regret of his comrades and people of Haiphong city where he considered as his hometown with heroic features.